FOUNDER OF THE CENTER OF MUSIC AND ART

 Violin, Viola, & French Horn Instructor

 Ryan has been playing several instruments his whole life.
 He studied violin and French horn since the age of 9.
 At 14 years of age he picked up guitar and piano.
 He studied violin under the Suzuki Method for several years before switching to viola.
 After high school he decided to study Music Education and Viola Performance at Indiana University of Pennsylvania with teachers such as Dr. Stanley Chepatis.
 This is where his love for orchestral music grew.
 He taught with the IUP String Project for 4 years in college.
 He taught private lessons as well as group string classes for the surrounding school districts.
-He was a member of the Vitulari String Quartet that performed in several competitions and did a ton of private events and weddings.
+He was a member of the Vitulari String Quartet that performed in several competitions and performed at many private events and weddings.
 After college he taught elementary music at St. Bernards Learning Center in Indiana, PA.
 While doing this he played in the Johnstown Symphony Orchestra and played several times with the Pittsburgh Symphony Chamber Orchestra in the viola sections.
 Before moving to Ohio Ryan was teaching private lessons and group classes at Maestro Minds school of Music in Darragh, PA, and he was also working as a music director for Christian Life Church for the past 6 years.
 He was called to Ohio to work as the Director of Worship and Discipleship for Wintersville United Methodist Church.
 In his free time he loves to practice all of his instruments and still loves to cheer on his Pittsburgh Sports teams!
-Ryan is very excited for the new possibilities with the Center of Music and Art.

 Flute/piano Instructor, Kindermusik Educator